kamleshsamrit/stripe-webhook/README.md

 ## Getting Started
 ### The payments platform for platforms
-Marketplaces and platforms use Stripe Connect to accept money and pay out to third parties.
+Marketplaces and platforms use Stripe Connect to accept money and do payments to third parties.
 Connect provides a complete set of building blocks to support virtually any business model, including on-demand businesses, e‑commerce, crowdfunding, and travel and events.
 [Click here](https://stripe.com/docs/connect) for stripe documentation.

 ## Prerequisites